ShynBui/LegalKnowledgeBot/README.md

 # LegalKnowledgeBot

-LegalKnowledgeBot is a comprehensive application designed to assist users in looking up and asking questions related to legal knowledge.
-Leveraging the Legal Code and Legal Document Database, the application aims to provide accurate and reliable information and answers.
-LegalKnowledgeBot facilitates users in swiftly finding legal information, gaining a better understanding of legal regulations and norms, and obtaining answers to questions in the legal field.
+LegalKnowledgeBot is a comprehensive application designed to assist users in getting answers to their legal queries.
+Utilizing the Legal Code and Legal Document Database, it seeks to deliver accurate and reliable responses and provide legal information.
+Furthermore, users can locate legal material faster, comprehend legal rules and regulations, and get answers to law-related questions via the LegalKnowledgeBot.

 **Note:** Explore the website interface by following this [link](https://hethongphapluatcodeheroes.netlify.app/).